complete-ts/cspell-check-unused-words/README.md

 ## Usage

-Type the following command while at the root of your project:
+Type the following command while in the root of your project:

 ```sh
 npx cspell-check-unused-words